vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 }
 ```

-If there is not enough liquidity left in the market after you cancel it will force the market into a liquidity auction where it will stay until there is enough new liquidity supplied to bring it back out into continuous trading.
+If there is not enough liquidity left in the market after you cancel, it will force the market into a liquidity auction where it will stay until there is enough new liquidity supplied to bring it back out into continuous trading.

-To execute a test liquidity provision cancel you can run this following script from the `samples-api-scripts` repo:
+To test a liquidity provision cancellation on testnet, or see how a cancellation is built, you can use the following script from the `samples-api-scripts` repo:
 ```
 sample-api-scripts> submit-cancel-liquidity-provision/submit-cancel-liquidity-provision-order.sh
 ```

 # Viewing existing liquidity provisions
 You can view the list of users supplying liquidity to market in two easy ways, first by querying the REST endpoint for a node given the partyID and marketID:

 `https://<node address>/liquidity-provisions/party/{party}/market/{market}`

 Secondly you can use the `vegatools` command line tool to view the details about the liquidity providers for a given market.
 The repo for this tool can be found here: `https://github.com/vegaprotocol/vegatools`

-To see the current liquidity commitments for a market you can use this commandline:
+To see the current liquidity commitments for a market you can use this command line:

 `vegatools liquiditycommitment -a=n06.testnet.vega.xyz:3007`

 <-- link to picture vegatools-liquidity-commitment.png in same folder as this file -->

 # What can go wrong when using liquidity provisions?
-If you run out of margin to maintain your position vega will use some of your bond to cover the margin requirements.
+If you run out of margin to maintain your position, Vega will use some of your bond to cover the margin requirements.
 You will get charged a fee when this happens and it reduces the amount of liquidity you have as your bond amount will be smaller.

 :::info